-This quarter, MPD achieved substantial compliance with MOA paragraph 128 concerning the training of MPD recruits, officers, supervisors, and managers in cultural diversity and community policing by obtaining DOJ approval of its Cultural Diversity and Sensitivity Awareness Lesson Plan.
+MPD is in substantial compliance with MOA paragraph 128 concerning the training of MPD recruits, officers, supervisors, and managers in cultural diversity and community policing by obtaining DOJ approval of its Cultural Diversity and Sensitivity Awareness Lesson Plan.
 We will continue to monitor MPD's cultural diversity and sensitivity in-service training to evaluate MPD's implementation of this lesson plan.